-This document introduces the use of Trilinos, Release 10.2 and subsequent minor releases 10.2.X.
+This document introduces the use of Trilinos, Release 10.10.0 and subsequent minor releases 10.10.X.
 The presented material includes, among others, the definition of distributed matrices and vectors with Epetra, the iterative solution of linear systems with AztecOO, incomplete factorizations with IFPACK, multilevel and domain decomposition preconditioners with ML, direct solution of linear system with Amesos, eigenvalues and eigenvectors computations with Anasazi, and iterative solution of nonlinear systems with NOX.

-The tutorial is a self-contained introduction, intented to help computational scientists effectively apply the appropriate Trilinos package to their applications.
+This tutorial is an introduction to Trilinos, intented to help computational scientists effectively apply the appropriate Trilinos package to their applications.
+Only a small subset of all Trilinos packages are covered in this tutorial.
 Basic examples are presented that are fit to be imitated.